-With the increasing adoption of Oracle Cloud among customers, one of the key challenges the customers' security teams face is managing network access for the newly purchased SaaS services.
+With the increasing adoption of Oracle Cloud among customers, one of the key challenges the IT security teams face is managing network access of the newly purchased SaaS services.

-The security teams are firm on enforcing the rules and regulations around IT security that are already in place, and they expect their new SaaS subscriptions to adhere to these rules as well.
-One such rule is controlled network access, and IP-Address Whitelisting is one approach for achieving it.
+The security teams are strict on enforcing the rules and regulations around IT security, and they expect their new SaaS subscriptions to adhere to these rules as well.
+One such rule is controlling network access, and IP-Address Whitelisting is the predominant solution to achieve that.

-In this blog I will discuss various options available to Oracle Fusion Cloud customers for whitelisting access to and from their Fusion SaaS pods.
+In this blog I will discuss various options available to Oracle Fusion Cloud customers for whitelisting their Fusion pods.

-Fusion Cloud is a set of single-tenant SaaS applications offered by Oracle, and it includes Financials Cloud, Global HR, Sales Cloud, Engagement Cloud, and SCM Cloud and other subscriptions.
+Fusion Cloud is a suite of SaaS applications offered by Oracle, and it includes Financials Cloud, Global HR, Sales Cloud, Engagement Cloud, and SCM Cloud and other subscriptions.

-Now, IP Whitelisting for Fusion Cloud may be needed at various places in the overall network, depending on the use-case.
-The picture below summarizes three such use-cases:
+In general, IP Whitelisting for Fusion Cloud may be implemented at various layers in the overall network architecture depending on the requirements.
+The image below summarizes three of the most commonly needed layers:

-Moreover, customers can access their Fusion Cloud instances in three network configurations :
+Moreover, customers can access their Fusion Cloud instances in two network configurations :

-The rest of this blog is divided in two main sections, with Akamai enabled, and disabled.
-Within each section I will provide ways of achieving the three usecases in the picture above.
+The rest of this blog is divided in two main sections, Akamai enabled, and Akamai disabled.
+In each section I will provide ways of achieving the three usecases in the picture above.